esp-rs/book/src/overview/using-the-standard-library.md

 In order for applications targeting `std` to be built for ESP devices, two things are required:

 1. LLVM/Clang support
-2. Support for the device in question in `esp-idf`
+2. Support for the device in `esp-idf`

 Refer to the table below to see if your chip is supported.